 The negative impact of diets rich in fatty red meats is another matter.
-The evidence is now overwhelming that meaty, American-style diets raise the risk of cancer, diabetes, heart disease, and dementia.
+Epidemiological evidence suggests that diets high in processed red meats may raise the risk of cancer, heart disease, and dementia.

 However, these risks do not appear to apply to hunter-gatherer diets that feature lean meats, as explained by Australian anthropologists from RMIT University in Melbourne:

 - “A study of human and pre-human diet history shows that for a period of at least 2 million years the human ancestral line had been consuming increasing quantities of meat… This meat was wild game meat, low in total and saturated fat and relatively rich in polyunsaturated fatty acids...”

 - “In our own studies, we have shown evidence that diets high in lean red meat can actually lower [blood] cholesterol [levels], contribute significantly to tissue omega-3 fatty acid [levels] and provide a good source of iron, zinc and vitamin B12.”